liamzebedee/quark-blockchain/README.md

 [100ms to fetch state in parallel from any number of storage nodes] [10ms to execute transaction in VM]
+[1.6s to generate proof]
-[0.1ms to generate proof (ImmutableX's 10K tps implies this)] [100ms to flush writes to storage journal]
+[100ms to flush writes to storage journal]
-O(log^2 n) to verify proofs on distributed storage nodes.
+[16ms to verify proofs on distributed storage nodes]

-Napkin estimate - 250ms for a tx, with no hard ceiling on storage or execution steps.
+Napkin estimate - 2s for a tx, with no hard ceiling on storage or execution steps.

+Throughput estimates:

+O(log^2 n) proof verification time
 ```

 Storing state for a popular ERC20 like USDC -